 In the West Midlands, this magical journey starts in Staffordshire.
 Churnet Valley Railway invites families to jump on board the Polar Express and take a journey on the outskirts of the Peak District.

-Their Santa Express gets a revamp this year as they follow the lead of many other Christmas Train Rides around the UK.
-The story is told onboard and children get the chance to see Santa and his helpers.
+Their Santa Express steam train ride follows the theme of the Polar Express, with the story being told onboard along with the children getting the chance to see Santa and his helpers.

 Welsh Steam Train Rides